-The latest Robert Walters research has shown increased salaries for newly qualified professionals, a high demand for mid-level managers and whilst corporate tax continues to be the focus for the majority of opportunities, businesses are now increasingly looking for candidates with a broad set of skills across multiple taxes.
-Jonny Morton, Senior Tax Consultant at Robert Walters, shares his insights.
+The latest Robert Walters research has shown increased salaries for newly qualified professionals, a high demand for mid-level managers and whilst corporate tax continues to be the focus for the majority of opportunities, businesses are now increasingly looking for candidates with a broad set of skills across multiple taxes, most notably, tax technology skills.

 Base Salary Increase

-The number one trend in the tax recruitment industry in 2018 is the increase in salaries for professionals, particularly when making their first career move into an in-house tax team.
-Businesses continue to focus on tax professionals for manager level positions, which tend to command salaries between the £60k and £100k mark.
+The number on trend in the tax recruitment industry in 2018 was the increase in salaries for professionals, particularly when making their first career move into an in-house tax team and this remains a key trend in 2019.
+Businesses continue to focus on tax professionals for manager level positions, where candidates can now command salaries between the £60k and £100k mark.
 Almost 60% of our candidates achieved a base salary between those levels, with only 9% making less than £40k.

 Jonny believes that “if you are languishing in the mid-fifties for a base salary, we will almost certainly have a great in-house opportunity waiting for you.”